Here’s the fact:

 Mighty Networks’ Space features

-• Feed: Share updates, announcements, and content with your community.
+• Feed: Share updates and news with everyone

-• Course: Offer courses with modules and lessons
+• Course: Create courses with lessons and modules

-• Discovery: Help members discover relevant content and engage with each other.
+• Discovery: Help members find content and connect

-They always tell – “Circle provides you with the building blocks to bring your vision to life”.
+They keep it simple: “Circle gives you the building blocks to bring your vision to life”.

 Content and Posts

-Once you have set up your community, the next step is to start posting content.
+After setting up your community, it’s time to start posting content.

 folders in circle